joegiglio/FixTracks/README.md

 But what to do about that library of albums that have incorrect data?
 This project fixes it... at least for FLAC files.
 I understand MP3, and perhaps other formats, have the same problem.

+There are some other utilities out there that will allow you to easily change missing/incorrect metadata but they require a manual process.
+THIS script will find any FLAC files with missing metadata and will copy that data (album, artist) from track 03 in the same folder.
+It will also fix the missing "Title" from FLAC files.

+SPECIAL NOTE: Due to the nature of this script, albums from Various Artists might not have the correct artist, even after the running this script.

 **Requirements**

 This script was written with Python 3.10.2.
 It uses the Mutagen package which can be installed following the steps below.